 Designing Successful UI

 This might seem daunting at first.
 Don’t worry though!
-We’ve aggregated and compiled a list of the top 7 things that you need to remember when creating a User Interface.
-These design tips, which were sourced directly from Human-Computer Interaction (HCI) research have been proven effective for several designers across many industry domains.
+We’ve aggregated and compiled a list of the top 7 things that you need to remember when creating user interfaces.
+These design tips, which were sourced directly from Human-Computer Interaction (HCI) research have been proven effective for hundreds of designers across many industry domains.

 Design Tip #1: Know And Understand Your Users